GeorgZs/GeorgZs/README.md

 **Who am I?**

 I really enjoy learning new things and becoming better at my craft.
-Studied IB in St. Clare's College, Oxford and am currenly a Student and the University of Gothenburg studying Software Engineering and Management BSc.
+Studied IB in St. Clare's College, Oxford and am currenly a Student and the University of Gothenburg studying Software Engineering and Management BSc. <br> <br>
+Currently employed at Boomerank as an Intern Software Developer🤯💥

 **Programming Experience**